-Attempting to crack the conference network or other people’s computers will result in you being thrown out of the conference or even arrested.
+Attempting to crack the conference network or other people’s computers will result in you being thrown out of the conference or even reported to the police.

 Traditionally there are several IRC channels which people hang around in.
 During talks there will usually be a channel for each room to which people can post a commentary or questions. #linux.conf.au on freenode is usually the main channel.

 Matrix is being used in 2017 and some people are also on Slack.